-Interest expense in the 2021 three-month period was comparable to the prior-year period.
-The decrease in the Company's effective income tax rate for the 2021 three-month period was principally related to the impact of significant losses on commodity derivative instruments compared to the prior-year period and a decrease in the concentration of foreign earnings reflecting foreign statutory tax rates that exceed the U.S. statutory rate.
-These factors were partially offset by the absence of a benefit under the CARES Act during the 2021 three-month period.
+The increase in the Company's effective income tax rate for the 2022 three-month period principally reflects the impact of significant gains on commodity derivative instruments compared to the prior-year period and an increase in the concentration of foreign earnings reflecting foreign statutory tax rates that exceed the U.S. statutory rate.
+Additionally, the absence of benefits from the prior-year period related to an election made in connection with a tax law change in Italy and under the CARES Act also contributed to the increase.